amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 on the (human) body as a materiality, indebted to, among others, Merleau- Ponty, Foucault, Luce Irigaray, and Judith Butler.
-One hallmark of this “body materialism” (as I will call it) is its insistence upon locating the body inside a culture or bio-culture.
+One hallmark of this “body materialism” (as I will call it) is its insistence upon locating the body inside a culture or bioculture.
 It has examined the micro- and macro-political forces through which the (human) body is, among other things, gendered, sexed, pacified, and excited.
-Body materialism, in other words, reveals how cultural practices shape what is experienced as natural or real.° Some of this genea- logical work also insists upon the material recalcitrance of cultural products.
+Body materialism, in other words, reveals how cultural practices shape what is experienced as natural or real.° Some of this genealogical work also insists upon the material recalcitrance of cultural products.
 Sexuality, for example, is shown to be a congealed bodily effect of historical norms and practices, but its status as a human artifact does not imply that it yields readily to human understanding or control.
-The point here is that cul- tural forms are themselves material assemblages that resist.°
+The point here is that cultural forms are themselves material assemblages that resist.

 My essay takes off from that last insight: it features the recalcitrance or moment of vitality in things.
-But unlike the general aim of the body material- ists, | want to give voice to a less specifically human kind of materiality, to make manifest what I call “thing-power.”
-J do so in order to explore the possi- bility that attentiveness to (nonhuman) things and their powers can have a laudable effect on humans.
+But unlike the general aim of the body materialists, I want to give voice to a less specifically human kind of materiality, to make manifest what I call “thing-power.”
+I do so in order to explore the possibility that attentiveness to (nonhuman) things and their powers can have a laudable effect on humans.
 (I am not utterly uninterested in humans.)
-In par- ticular, might, as Thoreau suggested, sensitivity to thing-power induce a stronger ecological sense?
+In particular, might, as Thoreau suggested, sensitivity to thing-power induce a stronger ecological sense?

 The thing-power materialism I am trying to develop draws from various